 - Protection from malicious URLs and files

 - Anti-phishing protection

 See Protect against threats in Office 365 for guidance you can use as a starting point.

 Microsoft Defender for Office 365, included with Microsoft 365 E5 and Office 365 E5, safeguards your organization against malicious threats posed by email messages, links (URLs) and collaboration tools.
 This can take several hours to configure.

 - Protects your organization from unknown email threats in real time by using intelligent systems that inspect attachments and links for malicious content.
 These automated systems include a robust detonation platform, heuristics, and machine learning models.

 - Protects your organization when users collaborate and share files, by identifying and blocking malicious files in team sites and document libraries.

 - Applies machine learning models and advanced impersonation-detection algorithms to avert phishing attacks.

-For an overview, including a summary of plans, see Office 365 Advanced Threat Protection.
+For an overview, including a summary of plans, see Defender for Office 365.